Chuck-a-luck: House advantage or edge

 Chuck-a-luck is a game of chance.
 On average, the players are expected to lose more than they win.
-The casino's advantage (house advantage or house edge) is greater than most other casino games and can be much greater.
+The casino's advantage (house advantage or house edge) is greater than most other casino games and can be much greater for certain wagers.
+According to John Scarne, "habitual gamblers stay away from Chuck-a-Luck because they know how little chance they have against such a high [house edge].
+They call Chuck-a-Luck 'the champ chump's game.'"

-For example, there are 216 (6 × 6 × 6) possible outcomes for a single throw of three dice.
+For the single die bet, there are 216 (6 × 6 × 6) possible outcomes for a throw of three dice.
 For a specific number: